xythub/xythub.github.io/pages/xyt/lib_java.md

 Installation
 ------------
-In order to use big xyt Cloud Platform Java Client add the following lines to your `pom.xml`:
+In order to use xyt hub Java Client add the following lines to your `pom.xml`:

 ```
 <dependency>